- Discuss the blood supply of the liver

 - Zone 1 is the first to receive nutrients delivered by the portal vein.

 - Zone 2 is the last to receive any toxins that may be in the blood.

-2. The region of the GI tract shown is Webscope:
+2. The organ/region of the GI tract is depicted in the blow micrograph?

 - Discriminate between exocrine and endocrine pancreas

 - Discuss the cellular structure of an exocrine pancreatic acinus and its function

 - Discuss the various types of endocrine pancreas cells

 - Overview of exocrine and endocrine pancreas

 Examine slide 188 at the lowest power and note that most of the section appears purple or bluish.
 This is the parenchyma (or functional tissue) of the exocrine pancreas.
 You will note that the parenchyma is rather indistinctly divided into smaller areas by slits of open space or by pink connective tissue (stroma).
 The smallest of these areas constitute the lobules of this gland.
 You may see a few circular structures of various size between the lobules.
 These are cross sections either through branches of the pancreatic duct or through blood vessels.
 If you observe the parenchyma carefully you will note scattered small spots that are a lighter blue-gray.
 These are the islets of Langerhans, which comprise the endocrine pancreas.